-Having ruled out other potential origins of the push-induced signals we can return to consider the mechanism of triplet pair extraction from 2Ag.
-The 2Ag manifold is energetically broad, so we examined the effect of varying the push energy (SI, Figure S10) at a constant $t{push}$ of 400 fs.
-When tuning our push pulse to be resonant with either the high- or low-energy side of the 2Ag- PIA at 860 nm and 1100 nm respectively we observe no change in the dynamics as compared to a 940 nm push, with the same push-induced population change and aforementioned lifetime enhancement.
-However, when we centre our push pulse at 1350 nm in the tail of the 2Ag state no push-induced signal is observed.
-Based on the absorption cross-section at 1350 nm, obtained from the $\Delta T/T$ signal in Figure 3, and relative push power used at 1350 nm compared to 940 nm we would expect a maximum $\Delta(\Delta T/T)$ of $\sim 4 \times 10^{-4}$ , well above our noise floor of $\sim 2 \times 10^{-5}$ .
-This suggests that the 1350 nm push does not extract separated triplets from the 2Ag-superposition.
-We note that the total energy provided via the 1350 nm push is ~2.32 eV ( $2^{1}A{g}$ at ~1.4 eV $^{64}$ + 0.92 eV from push), which is significantly higher than the expected energy for 2 triplet (T) excitons at ~1.8 - 2.0 eV .
-Given that the energy difference between the 1100 nm and 1350 nm push pulses is only ~200 meV, it suggests that in both instances a 'hot' $2^{1}A{g}$ state will be formed, but only for the (860 -) 1100 nm push is there sufficient energy to access (TT)\ states.
-Hence, contrary to the original model proposed in the literature, a 'hot' 2Agstate is not a sufficient condition to extract spatially separated triplets from the mixed 2Agwavefunction, and in addition projection of the wavefunction via excitation into the triplet-pair manifold is required.
-More interestingly given that regardless of the push energy (and time delay) only the lifetime of (TT) contribution can be greatly enhanced, the results indicate that not all components of the $2^{1}A{g}$ superposition (e.g. CT or localized exciton) can likely be addressed.
+The 21Ag manifold is energetically broad, so we also examined the effect of varying the push energy (SI, Figure S10) at a constant t{push} of 400 fs.
+When tuning our push pulse to be resonant with either the high- or low-energy side of the 21Ag PIA at 860 nm and 1100 nm respectively we observe no change in the dynamics as compared to a 940 nm push, with the same push-induced population change and aforementioned lifetime enhancement.
+However, when we centre our push pulse at 1350 nm in the tail of the 21Ag state no push-induced signal is observed.
+Based on the absorption cross-section at 1350 nm, obtained from the $\Delta T/T$ signal in Figure 3, and relative push power used at 1350 nm compared to 940 nm we would expect a maximum $\Delta(\Delta T/T)$ of $\sim 4 \times 10^{-4}$, well above our noise floor of $\sim 2 \times 10^{-5}$.
+This suggests that the 1350 nm push does not extract separated triplets from the $2^{1}A{g}$ superposition.
+We note that the total energy provided via the 1350 nm push is ~2.32 eV ($2^{1}A{g}$ at ~1.4 eV 62 + 0.92 eV from push), which is significantly higher than the expected energy for 2 triplet (T) excitons at $\sim 1.8 - 2.0$ eV 62.
+Given that the energy difference between the 1100 nm and 1350 nm push pulses is only ~200 meV, it suggests that in both instances a 'hot' $2^{1}A{g}$ state will be formed, but only for the (860 -) 1100 nm push is there sufficient energy to access 1(TT) states.
+Hence, contrary to the original model proposed in the literature39, a 'hot' 21Ag state is not a sufficient condition to extract spatially separated triplets from the mixed 21Ag wavefunction, and in addition projection of the wavefunction via excitation into the triplet-pair manifold is required.
+More interestingly given that regardless of the push energy (and time delay) only the lifetime of 1(TT) contribution can be greatly enhanced, the results indicate that not all components of the $2^{1}A{g}$ superposition (e.g. CT or localized exciton) can likely be addressed.
 There are likely to be several contributing factors.
-These other amplitudes (Figure 1b) constitute a relatively small fraction of the 21Ag- wavefunction and consequently would contribute only weakly to the total excited-state absorption.
-Indeed, the similarity of the PIA lineshape to that expected of triplet-pairs also suggests the triplet-like character dominates the transition .
-Moreover, unlike the transition (TT)\-[T...T], the one-electron components do not have an appropriately placed manifold of states to cross into and/or net entropic gain on transition, hence would only contribute to the sub-400 fs depletion signals observed in the pump-push-probe spectra (Figure 4d).
+These other amplitudes (Figure 1b) constitute a relatively small fraction of the 21Ag wavefunction and consequently would contribute only weakly to the total excited-state absorption81.
+Indeed, the similarity of the PIA lineshape to that expected of triplet-pairs also suggests the triplet-like character dominates the transition81.
+Moreover, unlike the transition $^{1}(TT)^{-1}[T...T]$, the one-electron components do not have an appropriately placed manifold of states to cross into and/or net entropic gain on transition, hence would only contribute to the sub-400 fs depletion signals observed in the pump-push-probe spectra (Figure 4d).